 When it finally did, rain poured in, drenching everyone.

 In recent years, the ballpark has seen some changes, including a standing-room viewing area and a traditional dirt infield.
-Still, compared with some of the later iterations of domed stadiums, the building does lag behind in some ways, especially when it comes to weather-proofing.
+Compared with some of the later iterations of domed stadiums though, the building does lag behind in some ways — especially when it comes to weather-proofing.

 Many other domed stadiums were built to welcome the elements, notes McCormick, allowing rain in to nourish the grass for example.

-And 30 years later, McCormick says there's no end in sight to the building, saying it was "built like a tank" and isn't going anywhere fast.
+Thirty years later, McCormick says there's no end in sight to the building.
+It was "built like a tank," he says, and isn't going anywhere fast.

 "Honestly, I don't think there's a limit."